Tour Bus Accidents

 Liability for Tour Bus Accidents

 People hire tour buses for many different circumstances.
 Depending on the circumstances of the accident, there could be a number of parties that are held responsible for the accident.
-It is possible that several different parties are listed on the tour bus contract, which will effect who is held liable for the damages.
+It is possible that several different parties are listed on the tour bus contract, which will affect who is held liable for the damages.

 The general role of the tour company is to organize all aspects of the tour including, transportation, scheduling, accommodations and destinations.
 The company may or may not own the tour bus.